DivergentAI/dreamGPT/README.md

 1. Run `poetry install` to install dependencies.
 2. Run `poetry run start` to start dreamGPT.
+   - If you wish to provide a guiding theme, you can run `poetry run start --theme "your theme here"`.

 Once you run it, dreamGPT generates a random seed of concepts and will use these as a starting point for its dreaming process.
 Here is a screenshot of the first iteration.
 Notice that the scores are not very high.
-As dreamGPT evolves the dreams you will start to see higher scores with even better ideas.
+As dreamGPT evolves the dreams, you will start to see higher scores with even better ideas.

 <center>